OntoUML/ontouml-models/scripts/generate-json-metadata.md

 ### `ontology.json`

+By default, the script requires `ontology.json` to exist and to be a file.
+It does not parse `ontology.json` by default, because some legacy catalog JSON files contain non-UTF-8 bytes even though their existing distribution metadata is valid and should remain generatable.

-By default, the script requires `ontology.json` to exist and be parseable JSON with a JSON object at the top level.
-This prevents creating metadata for a missing or invalid source distribution.
+Use `--validate-ontology-json` when you explicitly want the source file to be parsed as UTF-8 JSON and checked for a JSON object at the top level.
+This option is useful for new submissions or stricter maintenance checks, but it may fail for legacy catalog files that require separate source-data cleanup.

 Use `--no-check-ontology-json` only for exceptional compatibility cases where the metadata record must be generated before the source file is available.